dtudk/pythonsupport-page/docs/internal/index.rst

    Please, openly, discuss this with the team.
 We are all here for each other! :fas:`people-group`

-Questioners will undoubtedly ask questions outside the scope of our scope.
+Questioners will undoubtedly ask questions outside our scope.
 The best approach would be to *guess* who/where the question could be answered.
 For instance if the question is related to a Python programming problem, one could close it like this: